Ireland Natural History Museum

 The National Museum of Ireland - Natural History, also known as the Dead Zoo by Dubliners, houses a large collection of animals.

-Ireland’s fauna is exposed on the first floor.
-Visitors will find all types of birds, molluscs like octopus, and insects.
-The highlight of the museum are the numerous extinct animals, for example the Irish elk, also known as the giant deer.
+Ireland’s fauna is displayed on the first floor.
+Visitors will find all types of birds, molluscs like octopuses, and insects.
+The highlight of the museum is the numerous extinct animals, for example the Irish elk, also known as the giant deer.

 The National Museum of Ireland - Natural History is not very interesting for tourists.
 Its collection offers the same animals that are on display in most Natural History museums around the world.